Adding Native Components to Canvas

 You can find the native components of Canvas in the Add Component menu.
 When you click on the Add Component, the menu is temporarily displayed on top of the Canvas (overlaid so the Canvas size is unaffected).
 To keep the Add Component menu open, click on the pin button.

-The native components you can add to your Canvas are Labels, Comboboxes, KPIs, Buttons, Checkboxes,Images and Dynatables.
+You can add native components by dragging and dropping them onto the Canvas.
+The native components you can add to your Canvas are Labels, Comboboxes, KPIs, Buttons, Checkboxes,Images,Dynatables, and Charts.

 The Canvas Label allows you to easily add headings and descriptive text directly within the Canvas reports, ensuring that end users have all the important context within their reports.